sustainability-mila/sustainability-mila.github.io/_pages/schedule.md

 ---
 title: Schedule
-subtitle: October - December 2022
+subtitle: November 8-10 2023
 layout: page-floatbutton
 show_sidebar: false
 # hero_height: is-small
 permalink: /schedule
 ---
-AI Helps Ukraine consists of a full-day conference at Mila on December 8th 2022 and a series of online talks between October and December 2022.

-## December 8th, Thursday (in person at Mila, Montreal)
+## Day 0 - November 8th 2023

-{% include button-light.html message="The recording of the in person event is available on Crowdcast!" link="https://www.crowdcast.io/c/ai-helps-ukraine-8dec" %}
+{% include button-light.html message="The event will also be streamed on YouTube!" link="/" %}

 The times are given in the local **Montreal time (Eastern Standard Time, UTC-5)**.